aspose-total/Aspose.Total-Products/total/en/java/conversion/cgm-to-wmf/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert CGM to WMF via Java" h2="Export CGM file to WMF within any within any Java J2SE, J2EE, J2ME applications without using Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert cgm file to WMF image in Java in two simple steps.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export CGM to JPEG.
-After that, by using [Aspose.Imaging for Java](https://products.aspose.com/imaging/java/) Image Processing API, you can render JPEG to WMF.
-Both APIs come under the [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting a CGM file to a WMF image in Java can be done in two easy steps.
+The first step is to use the Aspose.PDF for Java API, which is part of the Aspose.Total for Java package.
+This API allows you to export CGM files to JPEG images.
+The second step is to use the Aspose.Imaging for Java Image Processing API to render the JPEG image to a WMF image.

+Aspose.PDF for Java is a powerful PDF manipulation API that enables developers to create, edit, convert, and manipulate PDF documents.
+It supports a wide range of file formats, including CGM, and can be used to export CGM files to JPEG images.
+The API also provides a range of features such as text extraction, document signing, and PDF/A conversion.

+Aspose.Imaging for Java is an image processing API that enables developers to manipulate images in a variety of ways.
+It supports a wide range of image formats, including WMF, and can be used to render JPEG images to WMF images.
+The API also provides a range of features such as image resizing, cropping, and color conversion.

+By combining the two APIs, developers can easily convert CGM files to WMF images in Java.
+The Aspose.Total for Java package provides both APIs in one package, making it easy to access both APIs and use them together.
+With the help of these APIs, developers can quickly and easily convert CGM files to WMF images in Java.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}